SUBSTANCE ABUSE POLICY

 Houses and land belonging to the College, when offered for rent or sale, are to be offered first to faculty and staff according to the restrictions and guidelines of the housing policy.
 These restrictions and guidelines are intended 1) to encourage members of the faculty and staff, whose frequent and informal contact with students enhances the total educational mission of the College, to live on the campus and to encourage the early assimilation of certain new employees into the life of the community; 2) to assure that certain houses are made available for members of the administration who, by direction of the Trustees, must live on the campus; 3) to establish and continue the campus and the surrounding area as an academic community; 4) to protect the investment of the College in houses and land in and around the campus; and 5) to provide a consistent plan under which houses and land will be made available to faculty and staff.

-Only incidentally are the purchase of College houses or land and the renting of College houses to be construed as benefits or perquisites.
-Please click here for the full text of the plan.
+Only incidentally are the purchase of College houses or land and the renting of College houses to be construed as benefits or prerequisites.
+Please click here for the full text of the Faculty and Staff Housing Policy.